sornamvairavan/firehood/README.md

 ## Overview
-[Firehood](https://firehood.herokuapp.com/), your way to "Financial Independence, Retire Early", is a [Robinhood](https://robinhood.com/us/en/) clone, which allows users to buy and sell NASDAQ-100 stocks with fake money.
+[Firehood](https://firehood.herokuapp.com/), your way to "Financial Independence, Retire Early", is a [Robinhood](https://robinhood.com/us/en/) clone, which allows users to buy and sell S&P500 stocks with fake money.
 Firehood provides you a way to achieve FIRE, and live happily ever after.

 ## Application Architecture
 Firehood is built on a React frontend with a Flask backend, using PostgreSQL as a database.
-Firehood relies on Yahoo Finance API and Finnhub API to get the latest stock market prices and Plotly charts for rendering historical charts.
+Firehood relies on Yahoo Finance API and Finnhub API to get the latest stock market prices and news and Plotly charts for rendering historical charts.

 ## Technologies used
 **Frontend**